Elizabeth Janeway: Biography

 All in all, Janeway wrote seven novels; one, 1945's Daisy Kenyon, was made into a film starring Joan Crawford.
 For a time, Janeway was a reviewer for The New York Times.
 In that capacity, she introduced writer Anthony Powell and served as a champion of controversial works such as Lolita.
 She was also a reviewer for Ms..

 From 1965–1969, she served as president of the Authors Guild, addressing lawmakers about copyright protection and other matters.

 Many of Janeway's early works focused on the family situation, with occasional glimpses at the struggles of women in modern society.
 In the early 1970s, she began a more explicitly feminist path with works such as Man's World, Woman's Place: A Study of Social Mythology.
 She befriended Betty Friedan, Gloria Steinem, and Kate Millett, and was strongly in favor of abortion rights.
 Janeway continued to write and go on lecture tours.
-She learned to speak Russian so she could visit the Soviet Union.
+She learned to read Russian so she could read Turgenev and Chekhov in the original.

 Janeway was a judge for the National Book Awards in 1955 and for the Pulitzer Prize in 1971.
 She was an executive of International PEN.
 At its 1981 commencement ceremonies, her alma mater Barnard College awarded Janeway its highest honor, the Barnard Medal of Distinction.

 Elizabeth Hall Janeway died in 2005 at her Rye, New York home.
 She was survived by two sons: Columbia Graduate School of Journalism professor, The Boston Globe editor, and former Atlantic Monthly executive Michael Janeway and William H. Janeway, until 2006 a vice chairman at Warburg Pincus, as well as by three grandchildren and a great-granddaughter.